KenanHArik/pipid_gaggia_classic/Setup Substeps/1 - RPi Configuration.md

 2. Download the latest pigpio library using `wget https://github.com/joan2937/pigpio/archive/master.zip`
 3. Extract the installer `unzip master.zip` and navigate to the directory `cd pigpio-master`
 4. Run the installer with the commands `make` and `sudo make install`
-5. Install the pigpio specific packages `sudo apt-get install pigpio python-pigpio python3-pigpio`
+5. Install the pigpio specific packages `sudo apt-get install pigpio python3-pigpio`
 6. After the installation is successful, the dameon needs to run in the background.
 It can be started at boot with `sudo systemctl enable pigpiod` and turned on with `sudo systemctl start pigpiod`.
 Note: To just get it running crudely without a service, use `sudo pigpiod`.
+7. Install it in the virtual environment `pip install pigpio`

+## Turn on I2C and SPI

+1. Run `sudo raspi-config`, go to `Interface Options`, then `I2C` and set to enable.
+Similarly, do the same for `SPI` in the same menu.
+2. Reboot the Pi
+   - I2C is required to communicate with the display, SPI is used for the temperature sensor.